-Hampton implements the 2014 National Curriculum statutory requirements.
+Hampton implements the 2014 National Curriculum statutory requirements in years 1 - 6.
 Each subject contains essential knowledge, understanding and skills which every child should have, whilst ensuring it is motivating, fun, relevant and creative – with an emphasis on attainment and enjoyment.

 The curriculum is delivered through a thematic approach with planned cross curricular links.
 These provide opportunities to develop and enhance their learning and allow connections with other parts of the curriculum.
 Learning is more than an acquisition of information or facts.
 It is defined by critical thinking, active learning, questioning and challenging, exploring ideas and being reflective.

 Hampton’s curriculum is characterised by our core values enabling the children to make progress and achieve in all that they do, recognise their potential and talent with no ceiling to their success and make a positive contribution to our diverse and ever changing society.

 Our Layered Curriculum

 The principles that underpin our assessment system are:

 - Every child can succeed.

 - The National Curriculum objectives will be used as the expectations for all children.